tofagerl/emailfilter/NIX_SETUP.md

 ### Customizing Python Packages

-If you need to add or modify Python packages, edit the `pythonEnv` definition in `flake.nix`.
-For packages with specific version requirements, you can use the `buildPythonPackage` function as shown with the OpenAI package.
+If you need to add or modify Python packages, edit the `install_requires` list in `setup.py`.
+For development-only packages, add them to the `extras_require["dev"]` list.

 ### Using a Different Python Version